 - Multiple post types – Unlike Blogger, Tumblr equips multiple post types (Photo, Video, Quotes, Audio, Text)

-- Installing custom Tumblr themes and the customization features
+- Installing custom Tumblr themes, third-party widgets on Tumblr, and the customization features

 |Unlimited web hosting||Yes||Yes|